 3. Time to shape up.
 After the waiting period, take a good, long look in the mirror and decide what you want your beard to look like.
 Do you want to go ZZ Top style?
 Are you more of a short beard guy?
 Or, do you prefer the stubble look?
 All are fine.
 What matters is that you select the look you feel most comfortable with.
 Once you see how your beard grows, you can start shaping.
 If you are going ZZ Top, trim your neck and let the rest of that beast run wild.

 4. If you can, go to a quality barber who trims beards.
 They will show your beard the same love they show your glorious mane.
 Our faces have a multitude of indentations, protrusions and other natural forms that makes even trimming difficult.
 Your barber will trim the beard where it needs to be trimmed and leave alone those areas where it does not.
 At the end of service, your beard (and face) will be a shining example of symmetry.

 If a barber is not an option, get yourself a good beard trimmer, preferably one with metal guards.
 Start big.
 You can always trim more, but you will have to wait to grow it back.
 After the initial trim, look for areas that might need to be trimmed more.
 The goal is symmetry.
 Take your time.

-Beard Care: Use a daily beard conditioner and face moisturizer.
+Beard Care: Use a daily beard conditioner & facial moisturizer and/or a premium beard oil.
 This will keep your beard soft and shiny while reducing itch, split ends and “beard-druff” all while promoting healthy skin.
 Apply twice a day after washing your face and beard.

 When it's time to wash your beard, use a wash specially formulated for your face and beard.
 If that is not an option, use shampoo on your beard.
 Normal face wash can strip needed oils resulting in a dry, coarse beard.